top of page

 The warp being tied to the front beam

-Double weave is an excellent design for a table runner; it creates two layers of fabric that can be woven in contrasting or complementary colours giving the fabric a firm drape and thickness which is ideal as a table decoration.
-I chose to have a background in the darker blue shades with the window panes being the lighter shades of blue although this colour wat was reversed on the underside of the fabric.
+Double weave is an excellent design for a table runner.
+It creates two layers of fabric that can be woven in contrasting or complementary colours.
+This gives the fabric a firm drape and thickness, ideal for table decoration.
+I chose to have a background in darker blue shades, with the window panes in lighter shades of blue.
+The colour arrangement was reversed on the underside of the fabric.
 The image below shows the weaving of the table runner on the floor loom.

 Loom with vibrant blue and teal woven fabric featuring checked patterns.
 Large window and garden view in the background, creating a serene mood.

-After weaving a table runner length I took the fabric off the loom, finished the fabric and created the table runner as shown below.
-I was happy with the table runner but after having made this one I decided that I would prefer to weave some scarves and snoods with the remaining warp.
-I was very happy with this table runner and was delighted when the following weekend it was sold at a local event.
+After weaving the table runner length, I took the fabric off the loom, finished it, and created the table runner as shown below.
+I was pleased with the table runner.
+After making this one, I decided I would prefer to weave some scarves and snoods with the remaining warp.
+I was delighted when the following weekend it was sold at a local event.

 Pink vase with blue and beige flower stems on a blue checkered tablecloth.
 Background is soft-focused, creating a calm, cozy mood.

-In order to change to weave scarves I needed to re-thread the heddles and then the reed.
-I chose to rethread the heddles with a straight 8 design which allowed for a twill design and a large range of other nice designs.
-Rethreading the reed at 10 epi was needed as I was no longer weaving a double weave fabric.
+To switch to weaving scarves, I needed to re-thread the heddles and then the reed.
+I chose to rethread the heddles with a straight 8 design, which allowed for a twill design and a large range of other nice designs.
+Rethreading the reed at 10 epi was necessary as I was no longer weaving a double weave fabric.

 I decided to start by weaving a twill design using a range of blue colours in the weft.